cosmic-utils/cosmic-ext-applet-weather/README.md

 The applet currently does not have a graphical interface for setting the coordinates to fetch and display the temperature for a specific location.
 To set the current location, specify the latitude and longitude in the configuration files.

+_Use IP-API web service (https://ip-api.com/docs/api:json) to retrieve approximate coordinates or alternatively, use mapping platforms like Google Maps to obtain accurate latitude and longitude._

 ```sh
 cd ~/.config/cosmic/io.github.cosmic-utils.cosmic-ext-applet-weather/v1/
 ```